 Jagannath Rath Yatra is one of the largest and most celebrated festivals of India.
-It is an eight day long festival that happens at the renowned Jagannatha Temple in Puri, Odisha.
+It is an eight-day long festival that happens at the renowned Jagannatha Temple in Puri, Odisha.
 It is celebrated on Ashad Shukla Dwitiya.
-It is the oldest, grandest and most visited Rath Yatra taking place in the World.
+It is the oldest, grandest, and most visited Rath Yatra taking place in the World.
 This festival is also known as the Festival of Chariot, Dashavatar Yatra, Car Festival, Ghosa Jatra, Navadina Yatra, and Gundicha Jatra.
-It dates back to 10-11 century and its description can be found in Padma Purana, Brahma Purana, and Skanda Purana and Kapila Samhita.
-It is fully devoted to Hindu God, Lord Jagannath.
+It dates back to the 10-11 century and its description can be found in Padma Purana, Brahma Purana, and Skanda Purana and Kapila Samhita.
+It is fully devoted to the Hindu God, Lord Jagannath.
 This time, it will begin on Wednesday, 6th July.

 This is the only time of the year when devotees who are not allowed in the temple premises such as Foreigners and all Non-Hindus, get a chance of taking a glimpse of the deities.
 During this time, people from all over the world visit Puri with an earnest desire to pull the chariots as it is believed that all their sins are washed away by doing this.
 Many devotional songs with drums, trumpets and tambourines are played by the huge processions accompanying the chariots.